Mu2e/kb-mcp/docs/guides/nersc.md

 ```

 ## Quick Setup Script
 These are instructions on how to use it in per-user develop mode.
-Later we might want to add a docker that could just be run?
+For containerized deployment on NERSC, see [NERSC Deployment](deployment.md#nersc-deployment).

 The `nersc_setup.sh` script automates the setup of kb-mcp on NERSC systems: